elcaza/FazJammer/README.md

 **Note:** You can connect external power like small lipo batteries.

-**Warning:** The nRF24l01 module may become very hot during use.
-This does not affect operation.
+**Warning:** The nRF24l01 module getting extremely hot during use.
+This does not affect operation probably.
 But it may overheat your hand :D.

 ### Example photos
 ![Front side of jammer](https://github.com/system-linux/FazJammer/blob/main/photos/1.jpg?raw=true)